quii/learn-go-with-tests/http-server.md

 }
 ```

-It has one function which expects two arguments, the first being where we _write our response_ and the second being the HTTP request that was sent to us.
+A type implements the Handler interface by implementing the `ServeHTTP` method which expects two arguments, the first is where we _write our response_ and the second is the HTTP request that was sent to the server.

 Let's write a test for a function `PlayerServer` that takes in those two arguments.
 The request sent in will be to get a player's score, which we expect to be `"20"`.